Crocodilia in India

-Crocodilia share an ancient relation with India.
-They are depicted along with many Hindu gods and goddesses in sculpture and painting.
-In the pre-historic period, seven species resided in India.
-The number has decreased to three primary species.
+Three species of crocodilian are present in India.
 The mugger (or marsh) crocodile (Crocodylus palustris) is found in lakes and rivers throughout the country.
 The saltwater crocodile (C. porosus) is found along the eastern coast of the country and the Nicobar and Andaman Islands.
 The gharial (Gavialis gangeticus) is found in river areas, though is greatly reduced from its previous range.
+In the pre-historic period, seven species resided in India.